 Once a graduate student enrolls in the Department and achieves conditional or Classified standing, he/she must meet with the graduate advisor to develop an approved program of study.
-Thirty-two units of required and approved 500, 600 or 700 level courses earned in graduate standing.
+Thirty-three units of required and approved 500, 600 or 700 level courses earned in graduate standing.

 Each program of study must include:

 - Economics 630 - Microeconomic Theory (3 units)

 - Economics 631 - Topics in Applied Microeconomics (3 units)

 - Economics 650 - Statistical Tools for Economics (3 units)

 - Economics 641 - Applied Research in Econometrics (3 units)

 - Economics 740 - Seminar in Applied Economic Research (3 units)*

 - Economics 795 - Graduate Internship in Economics (3 units)